 The west side of Salt Lake County is the economic engine of our local economy.
 We need to continue to attract competitive paying jobs to our area from all industries.

-House District 22 is part of the redevelopment project area.
+House District 27 is part of the redevelopment project area.
 There are some resources to incentivize job creation, but it is not enough.
 One of my main focuses will be to continue to bring job opportunities to our district.
-Despite environmental concerns, the Inland port is coming and will bring many jobs.
+Despite environmental concerns, the Inland Port is coming and will bring many jobs.
 We have already seen a boom in the development of transportation and manufacturing jobs along the SR201 corridor.
-It is up to us to have a seat at the table and make sure the environmental concerns are mitigated successfully.
+It is up to us to make our voices heard and ensure the environmental concerns are mitigated successfully.
 If we can represent the west side during the Inland port development, it can benefit the growth for our district.

 SUPPORTING SMALL BUSINESSES

 Small businesses are the backbone of our local economy and what keeps the economic engine running.
 I know how hard small business owners work and struggle, especially during this recent pandemic and earthquake.
-I work every day with small businesses getting them products and services to help their business thrive.
-Most recently, I have been working to help small business owners navigate and receive Payroll Protection Loans.
+I have worked with small businesses getting them products and services to help their business thrive.

 It is imperative that we find ways to help our local small businesses thrive.
 We need to continue to attract jobs to the area from all businesses.
 The more businesses we attract, the more jobs are created, strengthening our local tax base.